 The comparative resistance test determines the most resistant product and product locations to sterilization.
 It also determines an appropriate process challenge device (PCD) to be used for validation and routine cycle monitoring so product is not needed for microbiological monitoring.
 A comparative resistance test is also used to determine an appropriate sterilization cycle thanks to its ability to show lethality in the most difficult to sterilize locations.
 It compares the resistance of different types of BIs to determine an internal and external BI.
-Additionally, is used to adopt newly developed product or devices that have undergone changes into a current cycle.
+Additionally, it is used to adopt newly developed product or devices that have undergone changes into a current cycle.

 The bioburden resistance test categorizes the resistance of the natural occurring bioburden on the devices that have undergone all the manufacturing steps up to but not including sterilization.
 This test also compares the resistance of the bioburden to the already categorized PCD.